Burnley: Education

 In 2003 a plan was devised to replace all the secondary schools in the town as part of the first wave of a nationwide programme funded by the Department for Education and Skills called Building Schools for the Future.
 Funding was secured in 2004 and in 2006 the new schools opened (in the buildings of their predecessors).

 Today there are still five 11–16 secondary schools:

 Shuttleworth College moved into new buildings in 2008, Sir John Thursby in 2009, and Blessed Trinity, Hameldon and Unity in 2010.

 Thomas Whitham Sixth Form, which forms a sixth element of the BSF programme, offers sixth form provision at its Burnley campus (opened 2008) on Barden Lane.

 University Technical College Lancashire is a university technical college for 14- to 19-year-olds that opened in Burnley in September 2013.
 Burnley High School is a free school for 11- to 19-year-olds that opened in Burnley in September 2014.

 Burnley College has its heritage in the mid 19th century and is the borough's main tertiary education (post 16) provider, offering a comprehensive range of 40 A Levels, a range of advanced vocational courses and professional training.
 Apprenticeship courses provided over 1000 local apprenticeship places in 2013, within businesses across Pennine Lancashire.
 Burnley College in partnership with the University of Central Lancashire (UCLan Burnley) also provides adult education and 70 degree courses.

 Burnley College moved to a new £80 million campus, (in partnership with the University of Central Lancashire), off Princess Way in 2009.
 It achieved 'outstanding' status in that year's OFSTED inspection.
 The inspection awarded the College 54 out of 54 areas grade one status.

 The Mohiuddin Trust charity subsequently purchased the former College site for £2m, and opened the Mohiuddin International Girls' College in October 2010.

 Attainment

 The town's educational attainment has continued to improve over the last few years.
 In 2012, 82% of children at the end of Key Stage 2 achieved Level 4 or above in English and 81% in Mathematics.

 In 2012 59% of students at the end of Key Stage 4 achieved A*-C grades or above at GCSE and in 2012 Burnley College reported a 99.8% A Level pass rate and a record number of A and A* grades.

 People

 Art

 Keith Coventry, the winner of the 2010 John Moores Painting Prize, was born and educated in the town.
 The watercolourist Noel Leaver studied and also taught at the former Burnley School of Art, later attended by Greta Tomlinson.
+The poet Clare Shaw was also born in Burnley.